-- 1. To Study the D C characteristics and applications of DIAC. - 2.
-To study the D C characteristics and applications of SCR. - 3.
+1. To Study the D C characteristics and applications of DIAC.

+- 2. To study the D C characteristics and applications of SCR. - 3.
 To study the D C characteristics and applications of TRIAC. - 4.
-Investigation of the D C characteristics and applications of UJT. - 5.
-Investigation of the D C characteristics of MOSFET. - 6.
+Investigation of the D C characteristics and applications of UJT.

+- 5. Investigation of the D C characteristics of MOSFET. - 6.
 Study of bi-stable, mono-stable and astable, multivibrators. - 7.
 Study of Op-Amps and their applications such as an amplifier (inverting, non-inverting), scalar, summer, differentiator and integrator. - 8.
-Study of logic gates using discrete elements and universal gates.

-- 9. Study of encoder, decoder circuit.

-- 10. Study of arithmetic logic unit (ALU) circuit.

-- 11. Study of shift registers.

-- 15. Study of half and full adder circuits.

-- 13. Study of A/D and D/A circuits.

-- 14. Study of pulse width and pulse position modulation.
+Study of logic gates using discrete elements and universal gates. - 9.
+Study of encoder, decoder circuit. - 10.
+Study of arithmetic logic unit (ALU) circuit. - 11.
+Study of shift registers. - 12.
+Study of half and full adder circuits. - 13.
+Study of A/D and D/A circuits. - 14.
+Study of pulse width and pulse position modulation. - 15.
+Study of pulse width and pulse position demodulation. - 16.
+Study of Demultiplexer Circuit. - 17.
+Study of Parity Checker. - 18.
+Study of 64-bit static RAM Circuit.